ckan/extensions.ckan.org/extensions/dcat.md

 4. Enable the required plugins in your ini file:

-        ckan.plugins = dcat dcat_rdf_harvester dcat_json_harvester dcat_json_interface
+        ckan.plugins = dcat dcat_rdf_harvester dcat_json_harvester dcat_json_interface structured_data

 RDF DCAT endpoints
 ------------------

-When the `dcat` plugin is enabled, the following RDF endpoints are available on your CKAN instance.
+By default when the `dcat` plugin is enabled, the following RDF endpoints are available on your CKAN instance.
 The schema used on the serializations can be customized using [profiles](#profiles).

+To disable the RDF endpoints, you can set the following config in your ini file:

+    ckanext.dcat.enable_rdf_endpoints = False

 ### Dataset endpoints

 RDF representations of a particular dataset can accessed using the following endpoint:

     https://{ckan-instance-host}/dataset/{dataset-id}.{format}

 The extension will determine the RDF serialization format returned.
 The currently supported values are:

 | Extension | Format                                                      | Media Type          |
 |-----------|-------------------------------------------------------------|---------------------|